Irfan-Firosh/contentAutomater/README.md

    - Uses the gTTs python library to generate an AI voiceover for the content in the post and comments.

 3. **Video Editing**
-    - Uses MoviePy to edit the screenshots together without a background video into a final product.
+    - Uses MoviePy to edit the screenshots together with a background video into a final product.
 The background video consists of gameplay which is overlayed by the screenshots.

 4. **YouTube Upload**
     - Integrates with the YouTube Data API to upload the generated videos directly to your YouTube channel.